-Some of the latter are immensely talented (I call them1Role Wonders™).
-They routinely and deservedly win prestigious awards, and can carry a film (indeed, some are even on my favorites list).
-Still, their bodies of work don’t tend to reach the richness of one created by what I call a 3Roller™ (Morgan Freeman’s and Alan Rickman’s being, for example, exceptions proving the rule ~ so brilliant!).
+Some of the latter are immensely talented (I call them 1Role Wonders™).
+They routinely and deservedly win prestigious awards, and can carry a film (indeed, some are even among my guys & gals).
+Still, their bodies of work don’t tend to reach the richness of one created by what I call a 3Roller™ (Morgan Freeman’s and Alan Rickman’s being, for example, exceptions that prove the rule ~ so brilliant!).

 What is a 3Roller™ anyway?